 Why I LOVE Cork and Why you Should too!!!

-Cork comes from the Cork Oak, or the ‘Quercus suber’ as my mother would eloquently say…..she does have a tendency to speak Latin occasionally.
+Cork comes from the Cork Oak, or the ‘Quercus suber’ as my mother would so eloquently say…..she does have a tendency to break into Latin from time to time.
 The Cork Oak is native to and only found around the Mediterranean basin of Southwest Europe and Northwest Africa, with most of the forests to be found around Portugal and Spain.
 The ancient Greeks and Romans were aware of the value of cork bark, however, it only began to be harvested commercially in Portugal about three hundred years ago.
 Although it’s not widely known, the cork industry is helping to sustain one of the world’s most biodiverse forests.

 Cork is unique in the way that it is harvested in that no tree is ever cut down.
 This fact alone makes it a highly sustainable practice.
 So how is it harvested?

 The process involves stripping the outer layer of bark from the tree (uncorking) once it has reached maturity at around 25 years of age.
 Amazingly, the cork tree is the only tree that is not harmed when all its bark has been removed.
 After a harvest, the tree continues to live and grow.
 The bark then regenerates in about 9-10 years and the process is repeated.
 Considering that the trees can live to between 150 – 300 years, this means that a single tree can potentially be harvested over 16 times.
 The year of harvest is marked on the trunk, so each tree isn't harvested at the wrong time.
 For thousands of years cork has been harvested by hand, with an axe that has changed little.

 Once the bark is removed, it is placed to air for 6 weeks to improve quality.
 It is then taken to factories where it is dried, boiled, and turned into cork stoppers and various other products.